 A far more likely scenario is that Clay's service as Master of his Lodge is comparable to George Washington's service as Master of Virginia's Alexandria Lodge No. 22 (a comparison that would have appealed to Clay).
-Washington was elected as Master of his Lodge while President.
+Washington was elected as Chater Master of his Lodge in 1788, and was re-elected in 1789, while he was President.
 Although credited with being a Past Master, Washington never attended or presided over his Lodge while nominally being Master.